SurajKotagi/California-house-price/README.md

 ### Screeshots of Model Working

-### !Currently not availible online because of charges in Heroku 🙂😸
+### !Currently not availible online because of charges in Heroku, Previously it was Free🙂😸

 ### Website hosted locally